What is ransomware?

 Of course, there is never any guarantee that victims will recover access to their files even after paying.
 But, it makes sense to have the best ransomware protection products in place anyways.

-Here is the list of the seven best ransomware protection solutions:
+Here is the list of the eight best ransomware protection tools:

-- CrowdStrike Falcon Ransomware Protection EDITOR’S CHOICE An endpoint protection platform that combines defense strategies to prevent infection with ransomware.
-The platform of Falcon combined the traditional functions of anti-virus software and firewalls to block a wide range of malware, including ransomware.
+- CrowdStrike Falcon EDITOR’S CHOICE An endpoint protection platform that combines defense strategies to prevent infection with ransomware.
+The Falcon platform combined the traditional functions of anti-virus software and firewalls to block a wide range of malware, including ransomware.
 Start a 15-day free trial.

 - Malwarebytes Anti-ransomware Uses behavior analysis to uncover malicious intent; something no anti-virus can really accomplish.